 General XML editors (XML Spy, Stylus Studio, oXygen) help to identify structural errors by providing schema validation based on W3C XML schema.
-Using XML validator is a good start, but schema validation doesn't cover content validation which is more valuable procedure.
-Schema validation also has deficiencies regarding test reporting.
-Error descriptions are very technical, even cryptic, requiring specific technical knowledge for interpretation.
+Using XML validator is a good start, but schema validation doesn't cover content validation which is the crucial part.
+In addition, error descriptions of schema validation are very technical, even cryptic, requiring specific technical knowledge for interpretation.

 It's important to realize that even though an XML document is well-formed and even though it's valid against a message schema (DTD or W3C XML Schema) it doesn't imply, at all, that a content of a document is solid and valid.
 A common rule of thumb is that the wider the message scope the less significant is the schema validation.
 In other words, a message which is valid against such a schema might lack all data required by a message receiver.
 This is a common case especially in international message formats covering a wide variety of needs.

 General test tool are poor at locating errors concerning message content and data relationships.
-These are also such errors which are really challenging to identify manually.
+These are also errors which are really challenging to identify manually.
 A strong knowledge and a long experience of an underlying process and a message format are required and even then it's a hard task.
 It's justifiable to argue that it's a waste of resources and a significant risk to overload the most valuable resources with an uninspired task.

 Truugo is 24/7 SaaS solution for message validation.
-Tests can be performed independently using predefined test profiles and as an instant feedback one gets a formal but sensible test report.
-A formal test procedure also guarantees that a test reporting becomes automatic and consistent.
+Tests can be performed at own pace using test profiles and as an instant feedback one gets a sensible test report.
+A formalized procedure harmonizes test reporting and makes it possible to automate it.

 Tests can be performed independently based on own schedule which adds flexibility and diminishes unnecessary bilateral interaction.
 A calendar time spend on testing will decrease drastically especially in challenging iterative test cases where an instant feedback mechanism enables validation and error correction at once.
 Data quality will be enhanced, without additional costs, when more tests can be easily completed to locate also infrequent errors.